FAQ’s

 Students must participate in the live placement screenings on Sunday, which allow instructors to evaluate students’ reading and improvisation proficiency to assess their overall playing ability and experience and help place them in the most appropriate classes and ensembles for the week.
 There is no pressure – Just do your best, and we’ll take care of the rest.

-It’s important to note that placement screenings are not auditions; all registered students will be assigned to ensembles, regardless of their playing ability.
+It’s essential to note that “Placement Screenings” differ from traditional auditions in that all registered students will be assigned to ensembles, regardless of their playing ability.

 -